matthijsberg/HomeAssistant-Addons-Beta/RoonServer/DOCS.md

-# Home Assistant Add-on: Roon Server
+# Home Assistant Add-on: Roon Server BETA

 The Roon Server add-on allows you to run a Roon Server as an add-on in Home Assistant.
 Roon Server is a part of a Roon audio setup and acts as a central hub in your setup, also known as a Roon Core.